rohanAdhikari1/NepalIDatePHP/docs/LOCALECUSTOMIZE.md

 ### Customizing All Locale Data at Once

-You can also customize multiple or all locale fields together by passing an associative array to `customizeocale` function.
+You can also customize multiple or all locale fields together by passing an associative array to the `customizeLocale` function.

-`NepaliDateTime::customizeocale(string $locale,array $data)`
+`NepaliDateTime::customizeLocale(string $locale, array $data)`

 ```php
 use RohanAdhikari\NepaliDate\NepaliDate;